Published in January 2022, last update on June 20, 2022

 - a clear regulatory regime in areas pertaining to crypto-assets and Blockchain-based applications, aligned with European and worldwide initiatives; this makes Blockchain a much more approachable industry, giving companies and start-ups clear definitions for how they should proceed and providing protections for investors; as already mentioned above, a working group was gathered in January 2022 by Sebastian Burduja, the new nominated Minister of Research, Innovation and Digitization, for drafting a law project for the regulation of crypto-assets;

-- blended Blockchain training programs, integrating Massive Open Online Courses, Open Educational Resources, collaboration with universities and companies having experience in Blockchain, and not the sterile transmission of information in f2f courses; the standards defined by INATBA and CHAISE should also be considered;
+- blended Blockchain training programs, integrating Massive Open Online Courses, Open Educational Resources, collaboration with universities and companies having experience in Blockchain, and not the sterile transmission of information in f2f courses; the standards defined by INATBA si CHAISE should also be considered;

 - transparency of participation in the European Blockchain Partnership, informing companies and universities, which could be involved in the development of European Blockchain Services Initiatives (EBSI) and decentralized applications; let’s notice again that Romania is the only country having 3 EBSI validator nodes;